MantaRayMedia/gists/Other/lando-ssh.md

 1. remove `lndo.site.*` from `/.lando/certs` folder
 2. run `docker rm -f landoproxyhyperion5000gandalfedition_proxy_1`
+3. next run `lando rebuild -y` and with boxes also the NEW certificate will be generated
-3. import cert as defined per OS:
+4. import cert as defined per OS:

     ### macOS
     ```